apigee/api-platform-samples/sample-proxies/access-entity/README.md

 ### About

 This sample shows how to retrieve profiles for entities from the Apigee Edge datastore.
 Using this policy, you can retrieve profiles for things like apps, developers, and API products.
 Sometimes you need this information to enable dynamic behavior in policies or code running on Apigee Edge.

 This example shows you how to get a developer's email address based on an API key.
 This works because an API key can be used to uniquely identify a developer associated with a developer app.

-In this sample, we use the `invoke.sh` to call the API with a valid API key.
+The API proxy in this example does not make a request to a backend server, therefore there is no target endpoint definited.
+This proxy is an echo service that returns data directly from Edge.

 ### Quick task before you run the sample